 - participation in a variety of self-help groups

-Individuals wanting to participate in MAT are required to be in a Chestnut addiction treatment program and cannot be using, abusing, or dependent on alcohol, benzodiazepines, barbituates, or other sedative, hypnotic drugs.
+Individuals wanting to participate in MAT are required to be in a Chestnut addiction treatment program and cannot be using, abusing, or dependent on alcohol, benzodiazepines, barbiturates, or other sedatives, hypnotic drugs.

 Many individuals find it possible to work on their recovery from addiction while living at home.
 Outpatient services are provided on an individual and/or group basis and are appropriate for people who are struggling with an addiction and are ready to take the necessary steps to learn to abstain from substance usage, are motivated for change, and have a supportive living environment.